Varieties of Chinese: Dialect geography

 Some dialect boundaries, such as between Wu and Min, are particularly abrupt, while others, such as between Mandarin and Xiang or between Min and Hakka, are much less clearly defined.

+An alternative approach is to map the variation of individual language features.

 Several east-west isoglosses run along the Huai and Yangtze Rivers.

-A north-south barrier is formed by the Tianmu and Wuyi Mountains.
+A north-south barrier is formed by the Zhejiang–Fujian Hills, including Tianmu and Wuyi Mountains.